Guillaume Lebedel · · 9 min MCP: What's Working, What's Broken, and What Comes Next (what a year in production has taught us)

 Is Anthropic stepping back because they know MCP won’t be the winner?

-We suspect the handoff signals something: Anthropic sees MCP as a standard for some use cases, not the universal protocol for AI-tool interaction.
-By giving it to the Foundation, they can focus on what matters (making Claude better) without being responsible for a protocol that might only capture part of the market.
+The handoff signals MCP serves some use cases, not universal AI-tool interaction.
+By transferring to the Foundation, Anthropic focuses on making Claude better without managing a protocol potentially capturing only part of the market.

-MCP might become the USB-C of AI tooling: widely adopted, good enough for most cases, but not the only connector in town.
-Or it might ossify while something more nimble takes its place.
+MCP might become the USB-C of AI tooling: widely adopted, good enough for most cases, but not the only connector.
+Or it may ossify while something more nimble emerges.

 Where We’re Betting: MCP vs Code Mode

-MCP for structured, high-trust integrations.
-Enterprise workflows where you want explicit permissions, audit logs, and vendor-neutral tooling.
+MCP for structured, high-trust integrations: Enterprise workflows requiring explicit permissions, audit logs, and vendor-neutral tooling.

-Code Mode for exploratory, developer-centric use cases.
-When agents need flexibility and you trust them with broader system access.
+Code Mode for exploratory, developer-centric use cases: When agents need flexibility and broader system access is acceptable.

 The Missing Layer: Agent Skills for MCP

-MCP is technical plumbing.
-It connects models to tools.
-But it doesn't tell agents when to use which tools, or how to combine them for specific outcomes.
+MCP provides technical plumbing connecting models to tools but doesn’t specify when to use which tools or how to combine them for specific outcomes.

-That's where skills come in.
-Skills are the abstraction layer that makes MCP usable: they encapsulate specific MCP servers and tools into outcome-oriented packages without overloading the main context.
+Skills fill this gap as the abstraction layer making MCP usable: they encapsulate MCP servers and tools into outcome-oriented packages without overloading context.

-The Agent Skills spec (not just Claude's implementation) defines skills as reusable capability modules.
-Drop a skill file and the agent gains a new domain: code review patterns, deployment workflows, research methodologies.
-The skill can specify which MCP servers to use, what tools to invoke, and how to combine them.
+The Agent Skills specification defines skills as reusable capability modules.
+Drop a skill file and agents gain new domains: code review patterns, deployment workflows, research methodologies.
+Skills specify which MCP servers to use, what tools to invoke, and how to combine them.

-Use-case framing.
-MCP describes tools technically ("POST to this endpoint with this schema").
-Skills describe outcomes ("review this PR for security issues").
-Agents reason better about outcomes than API specs.
+Use-case framing: MCP describes tools technically; skills describe outcomes.
+Agents reason better about outcomes than API specifications.

-Context isolation.
-An agent with 50 MCP servers has 50 sets of tool definitions competing for context.
-Skills let you load only what's relevant: activate the "deploy" skill, get only deployment-related tools.
+Context isolation: Agents with 50 MCP servers face 50 competing tool definitions.
+Skills load only what’s relevant — activate deployment skills, get deployment tools only.
 The rest stays out of context until needed.

-Skills won't replace MCP.
-They'll make it more accessible.
-MCP provides the standard interface; skills provide the higher-level composition that makes those interfaces useful.
+Skills won’t replace MCP; they make it more accessible.
+MCP provides standard interfaces; skills provide higher-level composition making those interfaces useful.